awsdocs/amazon-connect-admin-guide/doc_source/ccp-networking.md

 + **Location of your callers**—Because calls are anchored to your Amazon Connect Region endpoint, they are subject to PSTN latency\.
 Ideally your callers and transfer endpoints are geographically located as closely as possible to the AWS Region where your Amazon Connect instance is hosted for lowest latency\.

   For optimal performance, and to limit the latency for your customers when they call in to your contact center, create your Amazon Connect instance in the Region that is geographically closest to where your customers call from\.
 You might consider creating multiple Amazon Connect instances, and providing contact information to customers for the number that is closest to where they call from\.
 + **External transfers**—from Amazon Connect remain anchored to your Amazon Connect Region endpoint for the duration of the call\.
 Per\-minute usage continues to accrue until the call is disconnected by the recipient of the transferred call\.
 The call is not recorded after the agent drops or the transfer completes\.
-The CTR data and associated call recording of a transferred call are generated after the call is terminated\.
+The contact record data and associated call recording of a transferred call are generated after the call is terminated\.
 Whenever possible, don't transfer calls that could be transferred back into Amazon Connect, known as circular transfers, to avoid compounding PSTN latency\.

 ## Agents using Amazon Connect remotely<a name="remote-agents"></a>